aollivierre/IntuneDeviceMigration/Readme.md

 ---

-🚀 **Coming Soon: The Device Migration Utility (DMU) v1!** 🚀
+🚀 **Get Ready for the Launch of the Device Migration Utility (DMU) v1!** 🚀

-Get ready to simplify your **On-prem AD** and **Hybrid AD joins** into **Azure AD (now Entra ID) joins** with the upcoming **DMU tool v1**!
-This powerhouse script is built to automate the move to **Entra Joined** status while managing device state, user profiles, OneDrive, and more.
+We’re thrilled to announce that **DMU v1** is launching soon!
+This powerful tool automates device migration from **On-prem or Hybrid AD** to **Azure AD (now Entra ID)**, guiding devices to **Entra Join** status without requiring a full wipe.
+Say goodbye to complex manual processes!

-**Beta Testers Wanted!** You can experience DMU early, and your insights will help shape the official release. 🚀
+👀 **Want early access?** The **Beta version** is now open for testers!
+Join us to experience DMU firsthand and help shape the final release.

-🔧 **What DMU Does:**
+🔧 **What DMU Brings to the Table:**
-- Smoothly transitions devices to **Entra Joined**—no full device wipe required!
+- Automates **On-prem** to **Entra Join** migrations with minimal user impact
-- Enables automatic **Intune enrollment** (with proper licensing, such as Entra ID P1 for auto-enrollment and Intune P1 for device management).
+- Requires **automatic enrollment** (needs Entra ID P1) and **Intune enrollment** (requires Intune P1) for smooth device management in Intune
+- Optional GitHub integration to securely upload logs or download an encrypted PPKG from a private repo using a Personal Access Token (PAT)
+- Streamlined, robust handling of tasks like OneDrive syncing, scheduled task management, and detailed logging

-- Uses supported Microsoft methods, like the PPKG for Entra ID joins, but note: **this isn’t an officially supported method by Microsoft**—a clean wipe is still recommended to avoid GPO and Intune CSP conflicts.
-Yet, for many environments, DMU handles each step seamlessly!
+⚠️ **Note:** Each DMU migration step (like using PPKG for Entra Join) is supported by Microsoft, but full migration without a wipe isn’t officially supported due to potential GPO and Intune CSP conflicts.

-🔍 **Highlights for Early Users:**
-- Device migration with minimal user impact
-- Entra ID and Intune integration made easy
-- Automated tasks, logging, and security-first data handling

 Curious?
-Ready to streamline migrations?
-Become a **Beta tester** today, and help bring DMU v1 to life!
+Join the **Beta testing** group now and be among the first to explore DMU v1! 🎉

-#DMU #DeviceMigrationUtility #EntraID #IntuneEnrollment #AzureAD #BetaTest #ComingSoon #ITAutomation
+#DMU #DeviceMigrationUtility #AzureAD #EntraID #Intune #ITAutomation #BetaTest #ComingSoon #StayTuned

 ---